 Period Pain Treatment in Henderson, NV

 A majority of women will experience some level of pain during their menstrual cycle.
 This pain is referred to medically as dysmenorrhea, and it is a condition that can present itself as one of two different types: primary and secondary.
-The board-certified OBGYN specialists at Henderson Gynecology have extensive experience diagnosing and treating women with abnormal period pain.
+The board-certified OBGYN specialists at Henderson Gynecology have over 35 years of experience diagnosing and treating women with abnormal period pain.
 Call (702) 898-7226 to schedule an appointment at our OBGYN office in Henderson, NV today!

 If a woman’s pain is the result of recurrent menstrual cramps that are not caused by any other medical condition, it is referred to as primary dysmenorrhea.
 These account for the common cramps that many ladies expect from their regular cycle, and typically present themselves about 1-2 days before that cycle begins.

 Women may feel their menstrual cramps on a varying scale of pain from one another.
 While some may only experience mild discomfort, others can become nauseated by their uterine contractions.
 Other severe symptoms of primary dysmenorrhea include fatigue, diarrhea, and vomiting.